bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 69°
-- Drizzle and Breezy
+- Possible Drizzle and Breezy
-- 54% humidity
+- 55% humidity
-- 15 mph wind
+- 16 mph wind
-- 90% cloud cover
+- 89% cloud cover
 - 55 AQI 🟨
 - 2.74 inches of rain expected in the next 48 hours